Diarrhea

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.

 Diarrhea is typically caused by a viral infection.
-Often, the very contagious norovirus and rotovirus are the cause.
-However, bacteria such as salmonella or campylobacter can trigger a gastrointestinal infection (gastroenteritis).
+It is primarily caused by noroviruses or rotaviruses.
+However, bacteria such as salmonella or campylobacter can also trigger a gastrointestinal infection (gastroenteritis).

 In the case of normal diarrhea, it suffices to restore the balance of fluid and wait for the infection to pass.
-Severe or persistent diarrhea must be treated.
-It can lead to dangerous loss of fluid and sodium depletion.
+More severe or persistent diarrhea must be treated because it can lead to a dangerous loss of fluids and sodium depletion.
 This can be dangerous in small children and the elderly.

 What are the symptoms of diarrhea?